Phil Vischer

 Phillip Roger Vischer (born June 16, 1966) is an American filmmaker, animator, author, puppeteer, and voice actor.
 He is the creator of the animated video series VeggieTales alongside Mike Nawrocki.
 He provided the voice of Bob the Tomato, Archibald Asparagus, Pa Grape, Jimmy Gourd, Mr. Lunt, Mr. Nezzer, Phillipe Pea and about half of the other characters in the series.
 Currently, he owns a small film business, Jellyfish Labs, based in Wheaton, Illinois.

 Early life and education

 Vischer was born on June 16, 1966, in Muscatine, Iowa, United States, and grew up in Chicago, Illinois with his younger brother, Rob Vischer, who is the President of the University of St. Thomas in St. Paul, Minnesota.
 He attended Glenbard West High School and graduated in 1984.
 For three semesters, Vischer attended St. Paul Bible College (currently known as Crown College); around that time, he also worked at a small Christian video production company.
+As a teen, he was in a band with his brothers called the "Raging Melons".